Peer Leader Program Overview

 - Promoting the relationship between students and instructor (provide feedback/ input on assignments and lessons/ be the eyes and ears for the instructor on what’s going on with your students)

 - Supporting other peer leaders through their experience (sharing ideas, working through problems, actively participating in EDLP)

 Peer leaders supplement and enhance the instruction of the course by:

 - Contributing to the design of the course syllabus by providing suggestions for topics, presentations, sequencing and course assignments

 - Building community within the classroom

 - Facilitating class discussions (topics: healthy decision making (alcohol & drugs), Carolina history and traditions)

 - Leading meaningful and engaging class activities (implementing active learning strategies, scheduling presentations/ guest speakers, planning out of class activities/ trips)

 - Be open and accessible to regular meetings and communication with their co-instructor beginning the spring prior to service and extending throughout the semester of service

-- Complete a one-day training workshop prior to service in the fall
+- Complete a half-day spring orientation and a half-day fall training workshop prior to service

 - Attend one Syllabus Preparation & Team-Building Workshop with their co-instructor